rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 Eldiron v0.5 features inbuild tile maps, a node based behavior system and region editors.

+Development Updates in April:

+* Support for 4 layers of tiles for game regions.
+This enables transparency and support for top-down and isometric views.
+* Game regions can now contain named areas.
+* Areas can contain behavior nodes to spawn monsters, lay traps or displace tiles (for example to open a door).
+* New "Systems" module to create behavior for Combat and soon for Crafting, Magic and more.
+System behavior trees can be called from any character.

-Eldiron v1 will be able to create any kind of RPG utilizing square tiles.
+Eldiron v1 will be able to create any kind of RPG utilizing square tiles, like the classical Ultima series.

 Eldiron: https://www.eldiron.com